Rabbit Catastrophe Press is based in Lexington, KY. We publish:

 Books are bound with a variety of perfect and sewn bindings.
 The design staff loves to experiment with new techniques and materials, so the look changes with each piece we publish.
 Because everything is made by hand, each copy of our books is unique.

 We feel that visually and textually pleasing printed texts provide the physical space to contemplate literature and art slowly and thoroughly.

 A Note About Our Title

-“Rabbit Catastrophe” (alternately translated as “Hare Catastrophe”) is the title of a Robert Musil story from his 1936 collection Posthumous Papers of a Living Artist.
-It is a very short story about a baby rabbit attacked and killed by a terrier.
+“Rabbit Catastrophe” is the title of a Robert Musil story from his 1936 collection Posthumous Papers of a Living Author.
+Read it here.

 Managing Editor - Robin LaMer Rahija